The Test Sample

 What is being tested?

-Several tests, including plasma free metanephrines, can detect the presence of pheochromocytomas.
+The Endocrine Society recommends that a test for plasma free metanephrine or urine metanephrine be used as the primary test to help detect the presence of pheochromocytomas and paragangliomas.
 Although they are rare, it is important to diagnose these tumors because they cause a potentially curable form of hypertension.
-In most cases, the pheochromocytomas can be surgically removed, which eliminates the high blood pressure and its associated symptoms and complications.
+In most cases, the tumors can be surgically removed and/or treated to eliminate or significantly reduce the amount of catecholamine being produced and to eliminate their associated symptoms and complications.

 How is the sample collected for testing?